bcgov/land-designations-shinyapp/README.md

 ```

 This command will build a local Dockerfile and run it for you.
 All of your code will be added to the container and run.
 Especially important is that new directories
-will appear in the root of your project under the '_mount' directory:
+will appear in the root of your project under the `_mount` directory:

 - **_mount/bookmarks** : This is where shiny will write its bookmarks
 - **_mount/logs**      : Pretty much what you  might expect
 - **_mount/output**    : In your program, if you write to '/srv/shiny-server-output' it will show up here
 - **_mount/tmp**       : The /tmp directory if you need to debug the temporary files created by shiny

-Note: If you are on Windows and using Docker with VirtualBox, , you will need to use the *Docker Quickstart Terminal*.
+Note: If you are on Windows and using Docker with VirtualBox, , you will use the *Docker Quickstart Terminal*.
 Run `./dev-win.sh` instead of `./dev.sh` - It unfortunately won't be able to mount the logs and bookmarks folders locally, but it will build and lanch the app.

 ## Pathway to open source